Sustainable Environment

 TCI formulated an environmental health and safety management policy and promoted various related management measures with this goal in mind.
 In addition, TCI conducts internal and external audits and third-party verifications annually to ensure compliance with ISO 9001 Quality Management System; ISO 14001 Environmental Management System; ISO 50001 Energy Management System; ISO 14064-1 Greenhouse gases Part 1:Specification with guidance; PAS2060 Specification for the Demonstration of Carbon Neutrality; OHSAS 18001 Occupational Health and Safety System (in line with the international standard correction TCI adopted the new version of ISO 45001 in 2020); and related environmental regulations.
 TCI complies with the Waste Disposal Act, Resource Recycling Act, Air Pollution Control Act, Noise Control Act, and Water Pollution Control Act.

-In 2021, TCI did not receive any warnings or fines from relevant government agencies for violating corporate governance, labor, and environmental protection laws and regulations.
+In 2022, TCI did not receive any warnings or fines from relevant government agencies for violating corporate governance, labor, environmental protection, quality, or safety regulations.
+There were also no occurrences of executives violating insider trading laws or receiving customer complaints regarding privacy infringements.

 Air Quality